Imburse-Payments/imburse-payments.github.io/pages/getting-started/account-management.md

 - Delete a Tenant Security Key

 **Note:** - The Tenant functions available to an Account are limited to Tenant creation and Tenant Security Keys only.

-For Collection and Payout Schemes, Apps, and other Tenant configuration management you must use a Tenant Security Key.
+For configuring Schemes, Apps, and other Tenant objects, you must use a **Tenant Security Key**.

 ## API Documentation
 All the Account Management API functions are fully documented in the [Account API documentation](https://api-docs.imbursepayments.com/#d4a8fee4-7343-464f-9b3f-bf42e81619e2).

 ## Models
-The following models are used to define a Accounts, Tenants, and Security Keys.
+The following models are used to define Accounts, Tenants, and Security Keys.

 ### Account Model
 ```json